How To Feed Your Garden Naturally

 Nitrogen promotes healthy leaf growth and is essential for the production of chlorophyll.

-Phosphorus, on the other hand, ensures that your plants have healthy roots.
-This mineral is also crucial for the overall growth and development of plants.
+Phosphorus, on the other hand, ensures that your plants have healthy plant roots.
+These mineral nutrients are also crucial for the overall growth and development of plants.

 Finally, plants need potassium.
 This element assists with flower and fruit production.
 It also helps plants resist disease.